WeWatchWall/fast-fuzz/README.md

 import { fastFuzz, fastFuzzAsync } from "fast-fuzz";

-// Faster, more guidance that needs less limits, and only handles sync code across SUT let result = fastFuzz(
+// Faster, meaning it needs less limits, but it only handles sync code across SUT. let result = fastFuzz(

 // OR

-// Slower, less guidance that needs more min and/or max limits, and able to handle async SUT let result = await fastFuzzAsync(
+// Able to handle async SUT but is slower, meaning it needs more min and/or max limits. let result = await fastFuzzAsync(

     './test/sut/regular.js',              // SUT File